-You have the right of appeal against any disciplinary sanction given at any stage of the formal process.

-If you wish to appeal a sanction you should do so in writing within 7 calendar days of the receipt of a decision letter to the person named in the letter.
-Your letter to lodge the appeal should include the grounds for appeal.
+Employees have the right of appeal against any disciplinary sanction given at any stage of the formal process.
+Any employee who wishes to appeal a sanction should do so in writing within seven calendar days of the receipt of a decision letter to the person named in the letter.
+The employee's letter to lodge the appeal should include the grounds for appeal.
 Examples of reasons to appeal include, breach of procedure, disciplinary penalty too severe, new evidence has come to light or all of the above reasons.

-If you are appealing against dismissal, the date on which dismissal takes effect will not be delayed pending the outcome of the appeal.
-Therefore, during the appeal stage you will remain dismissed from us.
+If the employee is appealing against dismissal, the date on which dismissal takes effect will not be delayed pending the outcome of the appeal.
+Therefore, during the appeal stage the employee will remain dismissed from the school.

-Where an appeal against dismissal is not upheld, the date of termination will remain at the date on which you were originally dismissed.
+Where an appeal against dismissal is not upheld, the date of termination will remain at the date on which the employee was originally dismissed.

-If the appeal is successful, you will be reinstated with no loss of continuity of service or pay or any other detriment.
+If the appeal is successful the employee will be reinstated with no loss of continuity of service or pay or any other detriment.